kanasubs/d-addicts.com-crawler/README.md

   -d DELAY, --delay DELAY  delay in seconds between HTTP requests -t TAKE, --take TAKE     take at least and around 'n' links.
 Will resume
                            from last point when calling the program again.
-  -c CRAWL, --crawl CRAWL  Crawl 'n' times.
+  -c CRAWL, --crawl CRAWL  crawl 'n' times.
 Will resume from last point when
                            calling the program again.
 ```